clocklimited/DevGuides/source/content/pages/html/jade.md

   |  in the middle.
 ```

-Since version 1.0, Jade has also added support for Inline Tag Interpolation, which allows you to write additional HTML elements min-sentence.
+Since version 1.0, Jade has also added support for Inline Tag Interpolation, which allows you to write additional HTML elements mid-sentence.

 ```jade
 p A sentence with an #[a(href='/') anchor] in the middle.